 Here’s a table with some English-speaking countries’ voltage for reference.
 (At the end of this post there’s a link to check other countries in the world too.)

 Another important thing you should know about Japan’s electricity is that they use dual frequency.
 Along with Korea and Liberia, Japan is one of the few countries using dual frequency.
-This means that Japan, Korea and Liberia can use 50Hz and 60Hz when almost every other country chooses either 50Hz or 60Hz, but not both.
+This means that Japan, Korea, and Liberia can use 50Hz and 60Hz when almost every other country chooses either 50Hz or 60Hz, but not both.

-As a general rule, Eastern Japan (Tokyo, Yokohama and other northern areas) uses 50Hz and Western Japan (Nagoya, Osaka, Kyoto, Hiroshima and other southern areas) uses 60Hz.
+As a general rule, Eastern Japan (Tokyo, Yokohama, and other northern areas) uses 50Hz and Western Japan (Nagoya, Osaka, Kyoto, Hiroshima, and other southern areas) uses 60Hz.

 Here’s a table with the frequency used in the countries we saw above.

-I tried my best to explain you all these electrical differences in Japan (with some examples of the type of products that can help you), so you don’t have any unpleasant surprises during your travel, but make sure you do a little research by looking carefully at all your appliances before taking them to Japan.
+I tried my best to explain to you all these electrical differences in Japan (with some examples of the types of products that can help you), so you don’t have any unpleasant surprises during your travel, but make sure you do a little research by looking carefully at all your appliances before taking them to Japan.

-By the way, lower wattage appliances (0W – 25W), like electric toothbrushes or shavers for example, can’t be used even with a converter.
+By the way, lower-wattage appliances (0W – 25W), like electric toothbrushes or shavers for example, can’t be used even with a converter.